 - Finally, drizzle melted butter over the flour mixture, then bake as directed and serve warm.

-These steps match the photos below, and they are for illustration purposes to give you a visual of each step.
+These steps match the numbered photos, and they are for illustration purposes to give you a visual of each step.
 Please see the printable recipe card below.